miahj1/miahj1.github.io/_posts/2023-05-25-spotify-lastfm-visualization.md

 # Tools
 1. Python
 2. R
-3. Spotify Python API
+3. Spotify Python API Wrapper
-4. Last.FM Python API
+4. Last.FM Python API Wrapper

 Python will not be used to finalize any visualizations.
 The matplotlib module is frustrating to use so much that the spotify dev team came up with their own module called [chartify](https://github.com/spotify/chartify) instead of falling into that awful rabbit hole I will use R to finalize visuals.